-Effective July 1, 2021, the wage scale will be as set forth in Appendix A, reflecting an increase across the board (by applying the percentage increase to the first step and maintaining 5% between steps), by a percentage equal to the CPI-W, West Index, for the 12 months ending December 31, 2020 with a minimum of 0% and maximum of 3%.
+Effective July 1, 2023, the wage scale will be as set forth in Appendix A, increased by 4% by applying the percentage increase to the first step and maintaining 5% between steps.

+Effective July 1, 2024, the wage scale will be as set forth in Appendix A, increased by a percentage equal to the CPI-W, West Index, for the 12 months ending December 31, 2023, with a minimum of 2% and maximum of 4.5%, by applying the percentage increase to the first step and maintaining 5% between steps.

-Section 2 Pay periods.
+Section 2.
+Pay periods.
 The pay period for bargaining unit members is every 14 days accounting for generally 26 pay periods per year.